cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 the top-level `AnnotatedFailedPolicies` dictionary, surfacing `AnnotationChanged` plus the after-file `Comment` and `RemediationDate`.

-**Alternative considered — diff annotations across all transitions and both annotation locations** (`AnnotatedFailedPolicies` *and* the per-control `Comments` / `ResolutionDate`).
+**Alternative considered — diff annotations across all diffs and both annotation locations** (`AnnotatedFailedPolicies` *and* the per-control `Comments` / `ResolutionDate`).
 Rejected for v1: the per-control fields derive from the same config input as `AnnotatedFailedPolicies`, so comparing both is